RainbowwPhoenixx/witas/README.md

 - Playing a tas from a script input file
 - Extremely minor modding used to make the physics consistent (fixed at 60Hz)
 - A simple GUI to:
-    - Control TAS playback (Play, Stop, Fast-Forward)
+    - Control TAS playback (Play, Stop, Fast-Forward, Frame by frame)
     - Some information like current playback tick and player pos/angles
     - Various other configuration/tools